 Figure 4.
-Trends in Colorado butterfly plant (Oenothera coloradensis) overall population at F. E. Warren Air Force Base, Cheyenne, Wyoming, 1988-2023, and portioned to show an initial period of increase, a following period of decrease, and the recent period of flux.
+Trends in Colorado butterfly plant (Oenothera coloradensis) overall population at F. E. Warren Air Force Base, Cheyenne, Wyoming, 1988-2023, portioned to show an initial period of increase, a following period of decrease, and the recent period of flux.

-Trends differed as dramatically between creeks as they did over time.
-COBP numbers on Diamond and Unnamed Creeks showed increases over the 36-year period but those on Crow Creek showed decrease (Figure 5).
+Trends in number of flowering individuals differed as dramatically between creeks as they did over time.
+Diamond and Unnamed Creeks showed increases in number of individuals over the 36-year period but Crow Creek showed a decrease (Figure 5).
 The net decline on Crow Creek was smaller than the net increases on the other two creeks.
-COBP tabular results are presented in the Appendix, showing WAFB overall (Appendix A), presented for each creek (Appendix B) and each creek segment (Appendix C).
+Raw counts of flowering individuals at the entire-WAFB, creek, and creek segment levels are provided in Appendices A, B, and C, respectively.